 An Overview of Back Taxes Help, What It Means, and What You Need to Do

 To that end, the IRS does have programs such as long-term payment plans.
-But in order to qualify for a payment plan, you have to file all of your taxes… and you need to do so as accurately as possible.
+But in order to qualify for a payment plan, you have to file all of your taxes.
+You need to do so as accurately as possible.

 So, while having back taxes is a serious issue, it’s likely not going to bankrupt you.